Azure/azure-cli/doc/preview_install_guide.md

 ```
 curl -L https://aka.ms/ProjectAzInstall | sudo bash
 ```
-`sudo bash` instead of just `bash` may be required if you get a 'Permission error'.

 ## Ubuntu 12.04 LTS
 On a fresh Ubuntu 12.04 VM, install the CLI by executing the following.